Socram-Occots/ClipTracker/README.md

 - Linux

     - *WARNING*, it needs Sudo permisions.
-This is due to the [python keyboard library](https://pypi.org/project/keyboard/).
+This is due to the [Python keyboard library](https://pypi.org/project/keyboard/).
     You be able to use something like `sudo setcap cap_dac_read_search+ep ./cliptracker` instead.
 However, this is untested.

 ## Step-by-Step Guides